venkyms/spring-cloud-microservice/README.md

 # spring-cloud-microservice
 - git-local-config-repo
     - stores/holds all configurations/properties for different environment
+    - create the configuration in this module and make it as local git repo and commit all the changes. or the config-repo will not load the change in properties
 - spring-cloud-config-repo
     - server port - 8888
     - loads all configuration/properties from git-local-config-repo